AMIT-ZING/Python-important-topics/decorators/README.md

 # DECORATORS:
 A decorator is a design pattern in Python that allows a user to add new functionality to an existing object without modifying its structure.
 Decorators are usually called before the definition of a function you want to decorate.

+**To understand decorators, let's see what NESTED FUNCTIONS and are**